Distillery: 旭酒造 Asahi Shuzō

 Reflections on this shōchū

-• Its big, its bold and I guess everything you would expect as a Dassai product.
+It’s big, it’s bold, and I guess everything you would expect from a Dassai product.

-• At first, I did not enjoy the sweetness so much as it was really a bit heavy in the mouthfeel department; however, once it opened up it was quite nice, and really drinkable.
+At first I did not enjoy the sweetness so much—it was really a bit heavy in the mouthfeel department.
+However, once it opened up it was quite nice and really drinkable.
+The initial thickness softens as you sip, letting the familiar sake-like fruit (peach, lychee) and subtle sweetness come through more cleanly.

-• From a cost performance perspective, I think this was a bit overpriced, but given the popularity of this brand with overseas customers, I can see why it's priced on the high side.
+From a cost-performance perspective, I think this was a bit overpriced.
+But given the popularity of the Dassai brand with overseas customers, I can see why it’s priced on the high side—the name carries weight, and the quality is solid even if it doesn’t feel like exceptional value for the money.

-• If I were to recommend a way to drink this it would be to add a little water as it opened up a nice set of flavors that were masked by the sweetness when drunk on the rocks.
+If I were to recommend a way to drink this, it would be to add a little water.
+It opens up a nice set of flavors that were masked by the sweetness when drunk on the rocks.
+The dilution smooths out the heaviness and lets the lighter, more elegant sake notes breathe better—making it much more enjoyable over multiple sips.

 Bottle label and Information